oxydonth/BG3ModManager/README.md

 # Important Tips
 * Make sure you don't have any subfolders in your mods folder (`%LOCALAPPDATA%\Larian Studios\Baldur's Gate 3\Mods`).
 This causes the game to reset your `modsettings.lsx`!
-* Ensure the Game Data Path is set in Settings -> Preferences, and that you have a campaign selected (i.e. "Main").
-The game must have a campaign exported to the modsettings.lsx, or it will fail to load the main menu scene.
+* Ensure the `Game Data Path` is set in Settings -> Preferences to the game's data folder, where all the various .pak files are (Gustav.pak etc).
+* Make sure you have a campaign selected (i.e. "Main").
+The game must have a campaign exported to the `modsettings.lsx`, or it will fail to load the main menu scene / have other issues.
-* If your modsettings.lsx still resets when loading into the game, this means that one or more of your mods are encountering an error, and the game is clear the load order.
+* If your `modsettings.lsx` still resets when loading into the game, this means that one or more of your mods are encountering an error, and the game is clearing the load order.

 # Current Features: